-This year I have decided to start what will be a Christmas tradition for our family, I have put together a Christmas Eve hamper for Daisy, hopefully next year if finances allow I would like to make one for Chris & I to share.
+This year I have decided to start what will be a Christmas tradition for our family.
+I have put together a Christmas Eve hamper for Daisy.
+Hopefully next year if finances allow, I would like to make one for Chris and I to share.

-These Pyjamas are from Asda were £7, they are traditional button up ones, they feel lovely.
-They have Reindeers & snowflakes on them and look very festive.
+These Pyjamas are from Asda, they are traditional button up ones and they feel lovely.
+They look so festive.

 Finally I added a fun pair of festive socks to keep her toes warm.

 After tea time on Christmas Eve we will let Daisy have the hamper.
 We will let her have a little treat and make her a cup of Snowman soup before she goes to bed.

 I’ve really enjoyed putting the hamper together, I’m looking forward to keeping the tradition going.